brmdv/cardgame-oop-project/README.md

 Each game takes place inside a `Board` instance.
 In *main.py* an example game takes place between four randomly-named players.

 1. A `Board` is initialised with players.
 2. A new deck is created and shuffled.
 Then it is distrubuted between all players.
 This is done card by card, so if the cards are not neatly divisible over the players, the last players get fewer cards.
 3. As long as any player as cards left, a round is played.
    1. First, the cards "on the table" (i.e. active cards) are moved to `.card_history`.
    2. Every player then picks a card, which is then tranferred to the `Board.active_cards`.

-   3. In the *nice-to-have* branch, a winner is picked.

-   4.